Introducing easy and simple mindfulness activities for kids that work

 Improvise in the house

 Improvising fun and educational activities are part of being a parent!
 If you don’t have Montessori toys at hand, get the kids involved in watering your plants, or prepare dinner in their kids play kitchen.
 This kind of learning can be both calming and educational, not to mention a great bonding experience for you and your kids.
-There are lots of sensory experiences in each activity; for example, the smell of the grass outside when it’s freshly cut.
+There are lots of sensory experiences in each activity; for example, the smell of the grass outside when it’s freshly cut. or

 Blow the feather